Guns and Kidneys

 Guns and Kidneys is an unreleased Chinese black comedy film directed by Zhang Meng, and stars Wang Qianyuan, Huang Jingyu, Ivy Chen, Zhang Liang, and Zhang Lanxin.
-The film will be the first of its kind to introduce the combination of black humor with zombie elements into the Chinese film market.
-The film was expected to be released on 2019.
+The film was to be the first of its kind to introduce the combination of black humor with zombie elements into the Chinese film market.
+The film was expected to be released in 2019.

 Plot

 Amon attempted to drift back home to hide from debt, only to find creditors at his door.
 Wounded, he fled into the wasteland and was rescued by Lao Fan.
-Lao Fan own a small restaurant called Guns & Kidneys in an abandoned industrial area.
-About 15 years ago, the area experienced an attempted at demolition, but due to the dissatisfied residents, the project was abandoned midway, leaving behind destitution.
+Lao Fan owns a small restaurant called Guns & Kidneys in an abandoned industrial area.
+About 15 years ago, the area experienced an attempted demolition, but due to the dissatisfied residents, the project was abandoned midway, leaving behind destitution.
 Amon found that the people here are lively and tough, but numb because business is bleak.

-Opportunities arises when a foreign film crew wanted an abandoned industrial area for filming.
-As the residents look forward to the businesses that the new film could bring into the area, complications arrive when the demolition project revive and creditors close in on their chase.
+Opportunity arises when a foreign film crew chooses the abandoned industrial area for filming.
+As the residents look forward to the businesses that the new film could bring into the area, complications arrive when the demolition project revives and creditors close in.